The Edge of Destruction: Plot

 The First Doctor (William Hartnell), while attempting to correct the TARDIS's faulty navigation circuits, causes a small explosion.
 The Doctor, Barbara Wright (Jacqueline Hill), Ian Chesterton (William Russell), and Susan Foreman (Carole Ann Ford) are all temporarily rendered unconscious.
 When they wake, Ian and Susan appear to have slight cases of amnesia and everyone begins to act strangely.
 The travellers are becoming suspicious of each other's motives, and the Doctor accuses Ian and Barbara of sabotage.
 Fearing that they have been taken over by some alien force—or that they have intentionally sabotaged the TARDIS to force the Doctor to return them to 1963—he drugs Barbara and Ian, unknowing that Ian is also suspicious and has not taken the drink given to him.
 The Doctor attempts to explore the problem without interference.

 Gradually it becomes clear that the strange events are an attempt by the TARDIS itself to warn the crew that something is wrong.
 Barbara's clue gathering forces the Doctor to trace the problem to a broken spring in the Fast Return Switch.
 The malfunction is causing the TARDIS to head back to the beginning of time; the strange events were just attempts by the TARDIS to warn the passengers before the ship is destroyed.
 Fixing the switch brings all back to normal.
 Although the day is saved, Barbara is still affected by the Doctor's harsh words earlier.
-The Doctor apologises, and admits that he was wrong about Barbara and Ian.
+The Doctor admits he was wrong about Barbara and Ian.
 The story closes with the TARDIS materialising on a snowy landscape, where Susan spots a giant footprint in the snow.